 Steak and Ale was a wonderful restaurant chain.
-They served up a delightful steak when served with their Kensington Club Meat Marinade.
+They had a delightful steak flavored with their Kensington Club Marinade.

-I like to marinade my steak overnight.
+I like to marinate steak overnight.
 I think you will really enjoy the flavor of this marinade.
-The pineapple juice has a wonderful fruity touch to the flavor.
+Pineapple juice adds a wonderful fruity touch to the flavor.

 - 3 1/2 cups pineapple juice

 - 1 cup soy sauce light soy sauce is ok

 - 1/2 cup red wine vinegar